 This award is given to outstanding individuals with less than 11 years of full-time, compensated experience in the Parks and Recreation profession.
 Candidates must be current professional members who have contributed to the advancement of the Pennsylvania Recreation and Park Society (PRPS), affiliated organizations of PRPS, service to the candidate’s employing agency and or community.
 Past winners of this award demonstrated strong leadership skills, innovative approaches, good strategic planning ability, and a proven record of building and sustaining partnerships that benefited their community.

 The PRPS Agency of the Year Award inspires and recognizes exemplary accomplishments in positioning parks and recreation as an essential public service with meaningful community impact.
-The winning agency provides a fresh perspective on significant parks and recreation issues, shows innovation and collaboration, and has demonstrated a high level of resourcefulness over the previous five years.
-The winning agency is required to have at least one member of PRPS in order to qualify for this award and must have demonstrated the achievements, benefits and outcomes in providing public park and recreation services in the past five years.
+The winning agency provides a fresh perspective on significant parks and recreation issues, shows innovation and collaboration, and has demonstrated a high level of resourcefulness, especially in recent years.
+The winning agency is required to have at least one member of PRPS in order to qualify for this award and must have demonstrated the achievements, benefits and outcomes in providing public park and recreation for a minimum of five years.

 This award is to recognize individuals, groups, or partner organizations who have made an outstanding contribution through their commitment to a parks and recreation related program, event, or initiative, and have stimulated local, regional, state or national interest in parks and recreation goals and objectives.
 PRPS membership is not required.

-Recipients of these awards must demonstrate outstanding quality; innovation; range and value of appeal; community support; efficient use of funding, human and material resources in development, delivery and use of programs, special events, publications and promotions.
+Recipients of these awards must demonstrate outstanding quality, innovation, range and value of appeal, communitysupport,efficientuseoffunding,humanandmaterialresourcesinthedevelopment,deliveryanduseof programs, special events, publications and promotions.

-Nominations are rated independently by each member of the Recognition and Awards Committee.
-Entries are rated on a scale of 1-5 for each POWER principle identified under #5.
-The total number of awards is determined by the Recognition and Awards Committee and may vary from year to year.
+Nominations will be rated independently by each member of the Recognition and Awards Committee.
+The entries will be rated on a scale of 1-5 for each POWER principle identified in item # 5.
+The total number of awards will be determined by the Recognition and Awards Committee and may vary from year to year.

-3. Previous PRPS award-winning programs, special events, publications or promotions may not be resubmitted for consideration unless there have been substantial changes to content or format.
+Previous PRPS award-winning programs, special events, publications or promotions may not be resubmitted for consideration unless there have been substantial changes to the content or format.
 An explanation of these changes is required.

-4. Agencies or organizations may submit an unlimited number of entries under Excellence in Recreation and Parks Programming and/or Publication/Promotion Awards.
+Agencies or organizations may submit an unlimited number of entries under Excellence in Recreation and Parks through programming and/or publication and promotions awards nominations.

-Positions.
-Public parks and recreation as an essential community service.
-Tell how the entry advances the role and importance of public parks and recreation, shows benefits of parks and recreation, and improves the quality of life in the community.
+Positions public parks and recreation as an essential community service.
+Tell how theentryadvancestheroleandimportanceofpublicparksandrecreation,showsthebenefitsofparksand recreation, and improves the quality of life in the community.

 Outcome based.
 Describe the problem, issue, or opportunity and how the entry provided a solution to it.

 Wow Factor.
-Explain how the entry advances parks and recreation in the community through a major accomplishment, innovative twist, or a creative approach to managing and/or providing public parks and recreation.
-Present how the entry demonstrates creativity and innovation.
-This can range from start – up efforts made to establish parks and recreation or a small but mighty effort to make something happen where parks and recreation is struggling to the initiative of a well-established parks and recreation organization.
+Explain how the entry advances parks and recreation in the community through a major accomplishment, innovation, or a creative approach to managing and/or providing public parks and recreation.
+Describe how the entry demonstrates creativity and innovation.
+This can range from start – up efforts made to establish parks and recreation, or a small but mighty effort to make something happen where parks and recreation is struggling, to the initiative of a well-established parks and recreation organization.

 Effects change.
 Address how the entry deals with an important issue in the field of parks and recreation such as environmental stewardship, connecting people to nature, active healthy living, or social equity.
-It demonstrates strategies, resources, outreach methods to increase public awareness, or other means that produce results.
+Describe how it demonstrates strategies, resources, and outreach methods to increase public awareness, or other means that produce results.